 Where to see Monitor Lizards in Singapore

-Where: Monitor lizards are relatively shy but due to the sheer multitude of them you are likely to see one in any of the large green spaces, from the Botanic Gardens to Sungei Buloh Wetlands (we counted 12 when we last went!) to your back garden if you have one!
+Where to see monitor lizards in Singapore: Monitor lizards are relatively shy but due to the sheer multitude of them you are likely to see one in any of the large green spaces, from the Botanic Gardens to Sungei Buloh Wetland Reserve (we counted 12 when we last went!) to your back garden if you have one!

 Easy to Spot Rating: Easy Peasy

-If all else fails and you don’t manage to spot any of these wild and wonderful creatures in the wild, you can always head to the fabulous Singapore Zoo.
+If all else fails and you don’t manage to spot any of these wild animals in Singapore, you can always head to the fabulous Singapore Zoo.
 Not a bad backup plan we’d say!

 Read More: Sassy Mama Guide to Singapore Zoo